top of page

 • Art-making and creative expression to support emotional regulation

-• Play-based exploration to develop identity, boundaries, or confidence
+• Play-based exploration to build identity, confidence, and boundaries

 • Sensory-informed tools and routines to support co-regulation

-• Storytelling, movement, and metaphor to process feelings safely
+• Storytelling, movement, and metaphor to process experiences safely

-• Collaborative support for navigating big changes or transitions
+• Collaborative support during big changes and transitions

 Support through The Magic Ones can be funded under: